Active ingredient

 The recommended dose is 1 to 5 mg for a maximum of 5 days.

-Take the dose at the time of bedtime at the destination, when traveling over at least 5 time zones, especially for trips in an easterly direction.
+Take the dose at the time of bedtime at the destination, when travelling over at least 5 time zones, especially for trips in an easterly direction.
 The tablets should not be taken before 20:00 hr or after 04:00 hr.

 Adaflex for treatment of jet lag may be taken for a maximum of 16 treatment periods per year.